Jiaoyang-Li/CBSH2/readme.md

 # CBSH2
- Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search.
+ Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search [1].

  The main goal is to improve heuristics for Conflict-Based Search by reasoning about pairwise dependencies between agents.
+ The code also contains the rectangle-symmetry reasoning from [2].

  The code is tested on both Ubuntu and Windows.

  The code requires the external library BOOST (https://www.boost.org/).
 After you installed BOOST and downloaded the source code, go into the directory of the source code and compile the code with CMake:
 ```
 cmake .
 make